mambop/mambop/README.md

 - 👋 Hi there!
-I’m Phillip & im an aspiring Web Developer in the MERN stack technologies
+I’m Phillip, a Web Developer in the MERN stack technologies
-- 🌱 I’m currently improving my React & Nextjs skills by building an ecommerce app with ReactJS
+- 🌱 I’m currently improving my React & Nextjs skills by building an ecommerce app with Nextjs
 - 💞️ I’m looking to collaborate on Open Source projects
-- 📫 How to reach me ...(https://mambophillip.netlify.app)
+- 📫 How to reach me ...(https://phillipmambo.vercel.app/)

 <!---
 mambop/mambop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.